 Community Art Project (CAP)

-The BBC created a Master Plan for Brookfield’s Community Art Program (CAP) in January 2011.
+The BBC created a project plan for Brookfield’s Community Art Program (CAP) in January 2011.
 This program includes proposals for the installation of murals, sculptures and other artwork throughout the Village, as well as streetscape/landscape initiatives.
-You can review the Master Plan by clicking here.
+You can review the project document plan by clicking here.

 The first CAP project, Progress Park, located at Broadway/Washington at Eight Corners was dedicated on November 12, 2011.
 Ceremony Video